Poyoman39/specifier-resolution-node/README.md

-Node.js loader for import specifiers as file paths without extensions or as directory paths This is package intend to make the [extensionless project](https://www.npmjs.com/package/extensionless) works with [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm so that its closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node
+Node.js loader for import specifiers as file paths without extensions or as directory paths.

+This package intends to make the [extensionless project](https://www.npmjs.com/package/extensionless) works with [import-meta-resolve](https://www.npmjs.com/package/import-meta-resolve) algorithm so that it's closer to the behavior of node.js 18 with --experimental-loader=specifier-resolution-node

+Particulary, it supports `imports: {}` when it's specified in `package.json`

 &nbsp;